NiamhEgan/Favours4Neighbours.FYP/Favours4Neighbours.CodeIgniter.php/README.md

 ## How to install and Run

 Clone the project from github.

 Open the project in VSCode.
-Open a terminal and enter `php spark serve`
+Open a terminal and enter

+`mysql -import -filepath` to create a database [Fix me]

+`composer i` to install required codeigniter packages

+`php spark serve` to run the website.

 ## About this project